hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

       'd'       delete the vertex under point

       'i'       insert a vertex at point near the boundary of the polygon.

-  Left click    click and drag can be used on any point of the polygon to skew the polygon
+    Left click  Use on any point on the polygon boundary and move around by dragging to alter shape of polygon

   REGULAR MODE